German town law: Litoměřice law

 Litoměřice law and codes based on that of Nuremberg, such as Old Prague and Cheb law, were introduced into Bohemia during the reign of King Wenceslaus I, while German colonists introduced Brünn (Brno) and Olmütz (Olomouc) law in Moravia.
 South German law, broadly referring to the codes of Nuremberg and Vienna, was used in Bavaria, Austria, and Slovenia, and was introduced into the Kingdom of Hungary during the rule of King Béla IV.
 Jihlava law was a variant used frequently by mining communities in Bohemia, Moravia, the mountains of Upper Hungary, and Transylvania.
 Other town laws were only suitable for or were modified to fit local conditions, such as Głubczyce, Görlitz, Goslar, Lüneburg, Lwówek Śląski, Nysa, Spiš, and Székesfehérvár laws.

-Neumarkt law
+Środa/Neumarkt law

-Resulting from the reign of King Casimir III of Poland, numerous towns were chartered with Neumarkt town law throughout the Kingdom of Poland in the 14th century, especially in Masovia, Galicia, and Volhynia.
+The Środa/Neumarkt law is a local Polish variant of the Magdeburg rights, modelled after the town rights of Środa Śląska in Lower Silesia, granted in 1235 by Polish ruler Henry the Bearded of the Piast dynasty.
+The purpose of creating the Środa law was to conform the so-called German law to the interests of Polish authority.
+Major cities chartered with Środa law were Kalisz, Legnica and Radom.
+Resulting from the reign of King Casimir III of Poland, numerous towns were chartered with Środa town law throughout the Kingdom of Poland in the 14th century, especially in Masovia, Galicia, and Volhynia.
+By 1477, 132 towns and thousands of villages in Poland were granted Środa law.
 Many Transylvanian Saxon settlements in Transylvania, especially in the regions of Altland, Burzenland, and Nösnerland, received South German town law in the 14th century.

-In the 15th century, many towns in the Grand Duchy of Lithuania were chartered with the Neumarkt town law used in much of Poland, although this was done through the duplication of Polish administrative methods instead of German colonization.
+In the 15th century, many towns in the Grand Duchy of Lithuania were chartered with the Środa town law used in much of Poland, although this was done through the duplication of Polish administrative methods instead of German colonization.
 In the 16th century Muscovy granted or reaffirmed Magdeburg rights to various towns along the Dnieper acquired from the Polish–Lithuanian Commonwealth.
 After the Partitions of Poland, Magdeburg law continued to be used in western Imperial Russia until the 1830s.